ericfitz/asciicast-utils-python/README.md

 # asciicast-utils-python

-Python utilities for recording, monitoring and playback of terminal sessions as asciicast files.
-This project provides a comprehensive terminal session recorder and interactive playbook system that captures stdin, stdout, and stderr streams in real-time.
+These are Python utilities for recording, monitoring and playback of terminal sessions as asciicast files.
+This project provides a comprehensive terminal session recorder and interactive playback system that captures stdin, stdout, and stderr streams in real-time.

 I built this so that I could use it as part of a project to monitor and record SSH terminal sessions to production hosts and keep a record of operator access.